timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 The first problem I encountered, and the topic of this first article, concerns getting a digital version of the hand annotated text by Robinson.
 This is more difficult than it may seem.
 Although an e-book version of this text exists, text mining techniques can't deal with the e-book formats (like .azw or .epub) used by Amazon or Google.
 In order to make Robinson's annotation readable by computers we would need to convert his text into programmable objects.
 One of the simplest ways to do this would be to create two lists (or *arrays* in programmer talk): one list that splits up the novel into stretches that are written by Mary and Percy respectively, and a second list with the author's names that correspond to those stretches of text.
 For example, the start of Chapter 14 (in the picture above) would be represented as follows:

-__Table 1__: This how I wanted the annotated version of Frankenstein to be structured.

 | Text Array | `nothing is more painful` | `than the dead calmness of inaction and certainty which,` | `when the mind ...` |
 | :---: | :---: | :---: | :---: |
 | __Hand Array__ | __`Mary Shelley`__ | __`Percy Shelley`__ | __`Mary Shelley`__ |

-This structure can be implemented in so-called JSON objects:
+This structure can be implemented in so-called JSON files by formatting the raw text in a certain way:
-- text.json: `["Nothing is more painful ", "than the dead calmness of inaction & certainty which", " when the mind ..."]`
+- text_array.json: `["Nothing is more painful ", "than the dead calmness of inaction & certainty which", " when the mind ..."]`
-- hand.json: `["mws", "pbs", "mws"]`
+- hand_array.json: `["mws", "pbs", "mws"]`

 It might be possible to convert the e-book into this format.
 However, often e-books are DRM-protected which would probably make this process rather frustrating.
 Besides, it would likely be illegal to turn the e-book version into raw text and redistribute it online.
 Luckily, we have an alternative source for Robinson's annotated version: *The Shelley Godwin Archive*.

 ### The Shelley Godwin Archive

-[The Shelley Godwin Archive](http://shelleygodwinarchive.org) (SGA) is a website that contains high quality scans and transcriptions of drafts written by different members of the Shelley and Godwin families. *Frankenstein* is one of the drafts presented on the website, and the description accompanying the draft states that:
+[The Shelley Godwin Archive](http://shelleygodwinarchive.org) (SGA) is a website that contains high quality scans and open source transcriptions of drafts written by different members of the Shelley and Godwin families. *Frankenstein* is one of the drafts presented on the website, and the description accompanying the draft states that:

 > both our transcriptions of the Frankenstein Notebooks and our attribution of authorial hand are based on Charles E. Robinson’s magisterial edition